abahmanem/near-node-setup-shardnet/README.md

-The present tutorial aims to guide us in setting up a validator node on the shardnet network through the following 3 steps:
+The present tutorial aims to guide us in setting up a running validator node on the shardnet network through the following steps: